 Pittsburgh DUI Lawyers, A DUI charge can be a perplexing and traumatic experience, especially if it's your first time dealing with an arrest.
 The first step after being charged with a DUI is to contact a Pittsburgh DUI attorney for a consultation on your case.
 PA DUI law is very detailed and will require advice from an experienced lawyer who can successfully resolve your charge.
-Because severe consequences can result from a drunk driving conviction, a powerful defense strategy is very important.
+Because severe consequences can result from a drunk driving conviction, a powerful defense strategy is essential.
 You must understand your rights before proceeding with the legal process.

 After the arrest, you'll receive notice of your preliminary hearing, which you must attend.
-Even if you have a simple DUI charge, you’ll need to speak with an attorney prior to appearing before the judge.
+Even if you have a simple DUI charge, you'll need to speak with an attorney before appearing before the judge.
 Avoid going in and pleading guilty, even though it may seem like the easiest recourse.
-In Pennsylvania there are first offender programs that can result in a charge being dismissed and a petition filed for an expungement of the DUI arrest.
+In Pennsylvania, there are first offender programs that can result in a charge being dismissed and a petition filed for an expungement of the DUI arrest.
 The prosecution must prove that you are guilty of drunk driving based on the evidence.
 There is always the possibility of reducing the charge to something other than a DUI.

 The Penalties for DUI in Pennsylvania

-Every single one of our clients deserves a strong defense when being charged with an offense, especially a DUI or DWI charge that can have serious repercussions on person’s lifestyle and current/future employment.
+Every one of our clients deserves a strong defense when charged with an offense, especially a DUI or DWI charge that can have severe repercussions on a person's lifestyle and current/future employment.
 Because of the sometimes tragic consequences often caused by drunk driving, the state of Pennsylvania has changed its laws over the years, enacting stricter penalties for DUI.
 In 2003, Act 24 was passed, which decreased the legal blood alcohol content (BAC) from .10 to .08% and made alcohol treatment part of the penalty for drinking and driving charges.

-Based on your level of intoxication and other factors, a BAC under .10 percent usually results in a $300 fine, no license suspension or jail time, and a six month probation period.
+Based on your level of intoxication and other factors, a BAC under .10 percent usually results in a $300 fine, no license suspension or jail time, and a six-month probation period.